 I started working with the label in 2014 at a time of intense brand renewal and expansion, and Sanaa and I have set about creating and honing a fresh, approachable and considered tone of voice.

-I work from my London studio with regular briefings in-house at the Lee Jeans HQ near Antwerp.
+I worked from my London studio with regular briefings in-house at the Lee Jeans HQ near Antwerp.

 Sanaa has a young, talented and super-friendly team – they love denim and know everything about it.
 Plus they have an amazing on-site canteen that, as a freelancer, I'm totally excited by every time I visit.

-My role with Lee Jeans is ongoing with multiple projects each year – and with their creative collabs, special projects, and big campaigns, there's always something new to look forward to.
+My role with Lee Jeans involved multiple projects each year – and with their creative collabs, special projects, and big campaigns, there was always something new to look forward to.